How to Get a German Visa When the Tehran Embassy Is Closed: The 2026 Yerevan Strategy

 - The habitual residency requirement has been waived for Iranian applicants — you do not need to live in Armenia to apply there

-- Armenian entry is visa-free for Iranian nationals (subject to regional policy changes; verify before travel)
+- Armenian entry may be visa-free for Iranian nationals under current arrangements (verify before travel)

 - The Yerevan embassy is now processing a large backlog of rerouted Iranian files in addition to its standard caseload